onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 Port that has been mapped to the Floating IP, using the private address of the port.
 The VM never sees or knows about the Openstack Floating IP.
 The process to use is:

   - User allocates a floating IP from the Openstack pool.
-  - User ‘attaches’ that floating IP to one of the VM ports.
+  - User 'attaches' that floating IP to one of the VM ports.

-If there is a high-availability VNF that wants to "float" the IP to a different VM, it requires a Neutron command to request Openstack to ‘attach’ the floating IP to a different VM port.
+If there is a high-availability VNF that wants to "float" the IP to a different VM, it requires a Neutron command to request Openstack to 'attach' the floating IP to a different VM port.
 The pool of such addresses is managed by Openstack infrastructure.
 Users cannot create new ones, they can only choose from those in the pool.